 For images, it's essential to understand what file format works best for what situation.
 The JPG format is best for photographic images.
 GIFs and PNGs work better for background images, large-scale images, or solid colors.

 Next, you want to make sure your images are the right size.
 If your website will display your image in a 400x400 pixel square, then there's no need to upload a 2400x2400 pixel image.
 At that point, you're just increasing load times with 0 benefits on the back end.

 The same goes for videos.
 MP4s are usually the best way to go since they strike the perfect balance between quality and file size.
-You also want to make sure your video has the right dimensions for the user's screen - watch out for mobile users!
+You also want to ensure your video has the right dimensions for the user's screen - watch out for mobile users!

 3. Use Compression

 Compression is another thing to take advantage of.
-Compression is useful in many ways when it comes to reducing file sizes and increasing load times.
-Basically, all media can be compressed - images, videos, audio files, anything you can think of.
-There are several plugins that will automatically compress your media files for your web pages and make sure to use them.
+Compression is helpful in many ways regarding reducing file sizes and increasing load times.
+All media can be compressed - images, videos, audio files, anything you can think of.
+Several plugins will automatically compress your media files for your web pages, and make sure to use them.

 - Use sprites for images that you are regularly making use of (for example, your logo).

-Above-the-fold content is the content that visitors see first, before needing to scroll down.
-It's basically whatever would appear at the very top of your page, within a user's screen.
-You can prioritize loading these elements since they are the first things the user will see, and then have your page load the rest.
-This may sound a bit unusual, but there isn't a point in loading things that the user can't see right away anyway.
+Above-the-fold content is the content that visitors see before needing to scroll down.
+It's basically whatever would appear at the very top of your page within a user's screen.
+You can prioritize loading these elements since they are the first things the user will see and then have your page load the rest.
+This may sound a bit unusual, but there isn't a point in loading things that the user can't see immediately.